Tiffany Law Probate

 Do I Need An Attorney to Assist with the Probate Process?

 Florida law requires an attorney's involvement in the Florida probate process in most cases.
-An attorney, however, is not required for Summary Administration, Disposition Without Administration, nor for an estate where the Personal Representative is the sole beneficiary.
-Even so, the Personal Representative, also known as an executor in other jurisdictions, has a legal duty to administer the deceased's estate in accordance with Florida law.
+The Personal Representative, also known as an executor in other jurisdictions, has a legal duty to administer the deceased's estate in accordance with Florida law.
 Given the complexities of probate administration and potential consequences if not done correctly, it is strongly recommended to hire a Florida probate attorney to help you navigate the probate courts.

 What is a Probate Asset?

 Probate administration applies only to assets that are "probate assets."
-Here are a few examples of probate assets: bank accounts solely in the deceased's name, life insurance policies, individual retirement accounts, or annuity contracts wherein there is no named beneficiary, and real estate solely in the deceased's name (unless it is homestead property).
+Here are a few examples of probate assets: bank accounts, life insurance policies, individual retirement accounts and annuity contracts solely in the deceased's name without living beneficiaries named directly with the institution/company, and real estate in the deceased's name without designated remaindermen.

 Determining whether or not an asset is subject to probate is not always so straightforward.
 For example, the type of ownership interests in property will dictate whether an asset is subject to probate or not.
-Real estate with tenants in common ownership is a probate asset.
-However, real estate with survivorship ownership interest is not a probate asset.
+Real estate where the deceased homeowner had tenants in common ownership is a probate asset.
+However, real estate where the deceased homeowner held it with survivorship ownership interest is not a probate asset.
 Another example, probate assets typically include a deceased's personal property such as clothes, jewelry, furniture.
-However, a deceased's personal property is not a probate asset if the type of proceeding is Disposition Without Administration and the property is an "exempt asset," as described in section 732.402 of the Florida Statutes.
+However, a deceased's personal property is not a probate asset if the type of proceeding is Disposition Without Administration and the property is an "exempt asset," as described in section in the Florida Statutes.
 Additionally, trusts are typically written to transfer trust property immediately upon the death of the beneficiary to another.
 Property named in a trust is not a probate asset.

-It is recommended to hire a probate attorney to assist in determining exactly whether a particular asset is subject to the probate process, or if it can be transferred without delay.
+It is recommended to consult with a probate attorney to assist in determining exactly whether a particular asset is subject to the probate process, or if it can be transferred without delay.

 What Happens When the Deceased Does Not Have a Will or Trust?